siaw23/kovid/README.md

 You can fetch aggregated EU (all 27 countries combined) data:
 * `kovid eu`.

+🌎🌎🌎

+You can fetch aggregated South America (all 15 countries combined) data:
+* `kovid sa`.

 🇺🇸🇺🇸🇺🇸

 You can fetch US state-specific data: